tjeerdhans/PebbleDutchTime/README.md

 Pebble Dutch Time
 =================

-Forked from MaikJoosten/DutchFuzzyTimeSource
+This is a Pebble Watchface that displays the approximate time in Dutch.

-Renamed to Pebble Dutch Time.
+Forked from MaikJoosten/DutchFuzzyTimeSource and renamed to 'Dutch time'.

 Added optional use of 'twintig', so time can be displayed as 'twintig voor tien' instead of 'tien over half tien'.

-Currently working on integration with setpebble.com, so this 'twintig' option can be switched on or off.
+It's integrated with setpebble.com, so this 'twintig' option can be switched on or off.